 - 8.1 After an investigation, sanctions will be applied where fraud and corruption are proven to be present.
 This will be undertaken in a comprehensive, consistent and proportionate manner whereby all possible sanctions disciplinary, civil and criminal are considered.
-The level of sanction pursued will be considered at the end of the investigative process when all evidence is available. - 8.2 The outcome of a disciplinary process may include a range of levels of warning or, where gross misconduct is found, dismissal of the individual concerned. - 8.3 When fraud or impropriety has been perpetrated by organisations or individuals with whom the PCC / WMP has a contractual relationship, robust action will be taken including, where appropriate, the termination of the contract, publication of findings and civil recovery proceedings.
+The level of sanction pursued will be considered at the end of the investigative process when all evidence is available.
+The sanction will be considered in line with the College of Policing's Guidance on Outcomes in Police Misconduct Proceedings (2022). - 8.2 The outcome of a disciplinary process may include a range of levels of warning or, where gross misconduct is found, dismissal of the individual concerned. - 8.3 When fraud or impropriety has been perpetrated by organisations or individuals with whom the PCC / WMP has a contractual relationship, robust action will be taken including, where appropriate, the termination of the contract, publication of findings and civil recovery proceedings.